goelshivi04/Weather-Check/README.md

 # WeatherCheck
-⚡ Weather app that fetches real time weather data of any location
+⚡ Weather Web App that fetches real time weather data of any location

 ## Api
 I have used [OpenWeather](https://openweathermap.org/api) api to fetch real time weather data.